 The esophagus is the tube that carries food from the mouth to the stomach.
 Esophageal cancer is the growth of cancer cells in this tube.

-There are two main types of esophageal cancer: Squamous cell cancer—from the cells that line the upper part of the esophagusAdenocarcinoma—from cells where the esophagus meets the stomach
+There are 2 main types of esophageal cancer: Squamous cell cancer—from the cells that line the upper part of the esophagusAdenocarcinoma—from the cells where the esophagus meets the stomach

 Copyright © Nucleus Medical Media, Inc.

 Cancer occurs when cells in the body divide without control or order.
 Eventually these uncontrolled cells form a growth or tumor.
 The term cancer refers to malignant growths.
 These growths invade nearby tissues and spread to other parts of the body.
 It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.

 Esophageal cancer is more common in men, and in people aged 50 years and older.

 Other factors that may increase your chance of esophageal cancer include: Smoking,

 or smokeless tobacco use, such as chewing tobacco or snuff

 use—risk is compounded with combined alcohol and tobacco use